agzzlale/15418_mesh_project/README.md

 In our implementation we began with creating the transaction mechanism to handle the first two cases.
 However, it seems that with this strategy the bug we have discussed before showed its head again and generated invalid meshes, thus we spent many days attempting to find the bug and implementing the transaction mechanism in different ways but were not able to get it to work.
 There is also another potential issue with this strategy for the conflict case.
 Currently, as we are only deleting elements in our local element arrays, we can keep our array sizes constant.
 Nevertheless, If we delete edges in the conflict zone, we need to bring in the surrounding area to the removed edge and generate new ghost cells for each process.
  This raises a new problem.
 This would require us to communicate neighboring data, apart from the data found in the transaction diamond, from each of the owners of elements in the transaction to each of the dependents of the transaction.
 This is also the uncertainty as to how much neighboring data needs to be communicated to each different dependent so that they have complete ghost cells, and this can easily spiral out of control if we pick edges from the conflict zone too frequently.
+- CUDA
+CUDA:
+To run the same algorithm using GPUs, we used a different implementation that is more suited to the architecture of a GPU.
+We referenced this paper in our approach with CUDA to simplify the process.
+So after we copy all the data structures over to the global memory of the GPU, we run one kernel to compute the vertex quadrics, and then run another kernel that does all the simplification.
+There are two phases in that second kernel.
+During the first phase, all threads in a block randomly choose a potential edge to collapse, and then after all threads are done, the edge with the minimum cost is selected.
+In the second phase, if the selected edge in the first phase is not dead (already collapsed), then all elements (vertices, halfedges, etc. ) in its critical area are marked with the ID of the thread that’s trying to collapse it.
+All threads across all blocks are then synchronized.
+Across block synchronization is not trivial in CUDA, but can be achieved with a feature called cooperative groups that was released as part of CUDA 9.0.
+After every thread in a block marked its elements, they’re checked again for no corruption to ensure no other thread picked a conflicting edge.
+If the marks were not corrupted, and thus all threads picked independent edges, then the thread proceeds to collapse that edge.
+The process is repeated until a specific ratio is achieved after which everything is copied back to CPU and the mesh is validated.

 ## RESULTS